aknot242/f5xc-lab-mcn-practical/labapp/app/markdown/route.md

 Modern applications, and some classic ones, are often comprised of disparate services spread across sites.
 MCN solutions must be able to make routing decisions based on characterstics of an HTTP request.
+F5 XC App Connect is a distributed L7 proxy that provide intelligent routing, visibility, and strategic points of control.

 <div style="height:25px"></div>